ZZL0897/RPH-Counter/README.md

 # RPH-Counter

-**RPH-Counter: A Fully Convolutional Network (FCN) based Model for Accurate Field Rice Planthopper Detection and Counting**
+**RPH-Counter: A Fully Convolutional Network-Based Model for Precise Field Detection and Counting of Rice Planthoppers**

 ## Preview